fabokenneth/dc-fe-imie-nazwisko/README.md

 2. List Favorites Characters
     1. List All Favorites
-    3. Filter by Name, Identifier or Episode
+    2. Filter by Name, Identifier or Episode
+    3. Specific Message if empty character list

 ### To run the e2e tests
 1. go to the root folder of the project and execute ` npm run dev`